 \section{Discussion}

-In this work, we carried out a targeted narrowband search of the TRAPPIST-1 system with five separate pointings (see Section~\ref{sec:obs}).
-No technosignature candidates survived our selection process within the searched parameter space (1.05--1.45,GHz, drift rates $|\dot{\nu}|\le 4,$Hz,s$^{-1}$, S/N threshold = 10).
+In this work, we carried out a targeted unresolved narrowband search of the TRAPPIST-1 system with five separate pointings (5 $\times$ 20 min; see Section~\ref{sec:obs}).
+No technosignature candidates survived our selection process within the searched parameter space (1.05--1.45\,GHz, drift rates $|\dot{\nu}|\le 20\,$Hz\,s$^{-1}$, S/N threshold = 10).